JasonFerns2507/GRC-Policy-Analysis-Project/README.md

     * **Analysis:** The policy is explicitly scoped to "company-owned computers" (Section 2.0).
 It does not cover personal devices, making the entire policy unenforceable for the new BYOD program.
     * **Risk:** Without a clear policy scope, there is no legal or administrative basis to enforce security controls on employee-owned devices, creating a massive security and compliance blind spot.

+* **Gap 2: Lack of Minimum Security Baselines for Devices**
+    * **Analysis:** The policy does not mandate any specific security controls for the personal devices themselves.
+There are no requirements for device passcodes, biometrics, data encryption, VPN usage when on public Wi-Fi, or keeping the operating system updated.
+    * **Risk:** An employee's unsecured personal device could be lost or stolen, providing an attacker with direct access to corporate data.
+Unpatched devices are also vulnerable to malware that could spread to the company network.
 ---

 ### 4. Recommendations & Revised Policy